 “I had it all figured out in my head.
 I knew exactly what I was going to say!
 Practiced it over and over in my head!
 But for some reason, it didn’t come out anything like I’d practiced!
 Why can’t I articulate my thoughts clearly?”

-You’re at a meeting, and you have a brilliant idea.
-You open your mouth, words come out, but you’re looking at blank faces.
+Now here you are at the meeting, you open your mouth, words come out, but you’re looking at blank faces.
 Five minutes later, Daria says the same thing and gets all the credit!

 Or: You’re conveying your message, but it’s coming out all Speedy Gonzalez or too high pitched.
 It’s not perceived as credible, and people have a hard time processing what you’re saying.
 That’s not going to get you where you need to go!